nfal09/docs/docs/javascript/javascript-language.md

 var hypotenuse = ((sideA ** 2) + (sideB ** 2)) ** 0.5;
 ```

-Many programmers perfer to put `*` on each line of a multiline comment and indent a bit for clarity:
+Many programmers prefer to put `*` on each line of a multiline comment and indent a bit for clarity:

 ```javascript
 /*